chilledHamza/VoodooPS2FocalTech/README.md

 VoodooPS2FocalTech is kernel extension for FocalTech Touchpad found in Haier Y11C Notebook (ACPI device name FTE0001).
 VoodooPS2FocalTech support up to 4 fingers and Multi-Finger  gestures.

 * Note: pressing Fn + F7  disable the Touchpad device, but most of the times when device is enabled it is out of sync and doesn't work anymore (reboot required).
-To resync press F7 key (after you enabling touchpad with Fn + F7)
+To resync press F7 key (after enabling touchpad with Fn + F7)

 ## Installation
 * Download [VoodooPS2Controller](https://github.com/acidanthera/VoodooPS2) (version 2.0.4 or higher required)